TeCSAR-UNCC/RetailS/README.md

 - **Data Modifications**: To address occlusions caused by store shelves, specific areas of interest for each camera were defined.
 Missing poses were interpolated, and data smoothing was applied for continuity.

-- **Annotations and Shoplifting Labels**: Each video in the RetailS dataset has a corresponding annotation file in pickle format.
-The files are named according to the camera and video ID (e.g., cam1_video101.pkl) and provide detailed frame-level information for all detected individuals.
+- **Annotations and Shoplifting Labels**: Each video in the RetailS dataset has a corresponding annotation file in JSON format.
+The files are named according to the camera and video ID and provide detailed frame-level information for all detected individuals.
 Specifically, each annotation file includes:
 - **Person ID**: A unique identifier assigned to each detected individual.
 - **Frame ID**: The frame index within the video sequence.
 - **Keypoints**: Pose keypoints represented in XYC format, where X and Y denote the spatial coordinates of each joint, and C indicates the confidence score of the keypoint detection.